Fast Rates for Nonstationary Weighted Risk Minimization: Decomposition of excess risk

-\end{itemize} This assumption is satisfied by many common loss functions, such as squared, Huber, logistic, and zero-one losses.
-The inequality $(a + b)^2 \le 2(a^2 + b^2)$ then implies the following:
+\end{itemize} This assumption is satisfied by many common loss functions, such as squared, Huber, logistic, and zero-one losses, and only required to hold for deterministic $h$.
+The inequality $(a + b)^2 \le 2(a^2 + b^2)$ then implies the following for any fixed $\hat{h}_w$:

 Both error terms are measured with respect to the $L_2$ norm under $P_{t+1}$.
-We use the term ``learning error'' because it combines the estimation error of $\hat h_w$ with respect to $\bar h_w = \argmin_{h \in \Hcal_w} R^w(h)$ and the approximation error between $\bar h_w$ and $h_w^*$.
+We use the term ``learning error'' because it combines the estimation error of $\hat h_w$ with respect to $\bar h_w = \argmin_{h \in \mathcal{H}_w} R^w(h)$ and the approximation error between $\bar h_w$ and $h_w^*$.
 The drift error measures the difference between the best hypothesis for the weighted average of past risks and the best hypothesis for the current distribution $P_{t + 1}$.
 This reflects the nonstationarity of the data and how well the weights $w$ adapt to it.

-It is worth emphasizing that the drift term does not depend on aspects of the distribution drift that have no effect on the learning problem, such as changes in irrelevant features.
+The drift term does not depend on aspects of the distribution drift that have no effect on the learning problem, such as changes in irrelevant features.
 This distinguishes our approach from previous works that rely on the discrepancy, which measures the worst-case change in expected loss over the hypothesis class \citep{mansour2009domain}.
 For two probability measures $P$ and $Q$, define